leezhenghui/leezhenghui.github.io/_posts/2018-08-08-tsnode-proxify.md

 > ![Note]({{ site.url }}/assets/ico/note.png)
 >
-> Notable, to keep the helloword sample as simple as possible, I don't introduce some other decorators in that sample.
+> Notable, to keep the helloworld sample as simple as possible, I don't introduce some other decorators in that sample.
 If you want to try @Completion and callback invocation, you can refer to [stock](https://github.com/leezhenghui/tsnode-proxify/tree/master/demo/stock.ts) sample.
 For more advanced usages, please refer to integration unit test cases.

 - Run the helloworld sample